Without a doubt, Drake Bay should be on everybody’s Costa Rican itinerary.

 Osa de Aguila — fresh, locally sourced delicious dishes

 You can’t get much fresher food than at Aguila de Osa.
-The majority of ingredients are sourced from their own farm, whilst the fish comes from their own boats and local fisherman.
+The majority of ingredients are sourced from their own farm, whilst the fish comes from their own boats and local fishermen.

 Chef Dixon creates innovative combinations of local ingredients and regional recipes that take you on a culinary adventure.
 The portions are plentiful and the views are also incredible.